informalsystems/hermes/guide/src/commands/queries/packet.md

     Query packet commitment

 FLAGS:
-        --chain <CHAIN_ID>             identifier of the chain to query --channel <CHANNEL_ID>         identifier of the channel to query --port <PORT_ID>               identifier of the port to query --sequence <SEQUENCE>          sequence of packet to query
+        --chain <CHAIN_ID>             Identifier of the chain to query --channel <CHANNEL_ID>         Identifier of the channel to query --port <PORT_ID>               Identifier of the port to query --sequence <SEQUENCE>          Sequence of packet to query

 OPTIONS:
-        --height <HEIGHT>              height of the state to query
+        --height <HEIGHT>              Height of the state to query
 ```

 __Example__